open-energy-transition/MapYourGrid/docs/tools.md

 ### <div class="tools-header">Spot the Gaps in the Grid</div>

-_Spot the gaps in the grid_ is a rather simple stradegy but highly efficent.
+_Spot the gaps in the grid_ is a rather simple strategy but highly efficent.
 By using a bolt map coloring that highlights gaps in the grid and unconnected substation, is it easy to spot where are gaps in the grid.
 Unlike the 'Continue Open Lines' strategy, this approach is more flexible and relies on human judgement to address obvious topological issues in the grid.
 This allows us to prioritise lines extending or connecting new regions of the grid — lines with topological relevance, in other words.

 As most transmission lines end at substations, the map painting technique allows us to mark the quiet lines that do not end at a substation with a circle.
 Zooming out allows the mapper to familiarise themselves with the gaps and nationwide coverage of the grid.
-If you haven't yet added our mapCSS to color the grid, you can find the recommended low-density grids map painting for this stradegy here <a href="https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/MapYourGrid-default.mapcss">here.</a>
+If you haven't yet added our mapCSS to color the grid, you can find the recommended low-density grids map painting for this strategy here <a href="https://raw.githubusercontent.com/open-energy-transition/color-my-grid/refs/heads/main/MapYourGrid-default.mapcss">here.</a>

 <div style="float: right; margin: 5px 0 20px 20px; width: 350px;">
       <img src="../images/finding-gaps.jpg" class="img-border" alt="Equator ">